 The College is committed to resolving student complaints regarding their College experience in a fair and timely manner.
 Academic & administrative complaints and disputes are resolved under a different process than that used for Code Conduct violations.
-Any grievances involving potential sexual misconduct by a student, faculty member, or staff member will be resolved according to Maria College's Sexual Misconduct Policy, which can be found on the website at https:// mariacollege.edu/about-maria/policies-procedures/sexual-misconduct-policy/.

-Academic & administrative complaints and disputes may include, but are not limited to the following:
+Academic complaints (non-academic integrity) and administrative disputes are resolved under the Student Grievance Policy and may include but are not limited to the following:

-- •Complaints against professors, faculty, staff, or administrative or support services - •Complaints against professors regarding course grades - •Complaints regarding the quality and/or nature of instruction, assessment, or advisement provided by professors, faculty, or staff - •Disagreement with disability accommodations and/or academic accommodations offered by the Disability Services Program

-•Other non-conduct-related academic and/or administrative disputes
+- •Complaints against professors, faculty, staff, or administrative or support services - •Complaints against professors regarding course grades - •Complaints regarding the quality and/or nature of instruction, assessment, or advisement provided by professors, faculty, or staff - Disagreement with disability accommodations and/or academic accommodations offered by the Disability Services Program - •Other non-conduct-related academic and/or administrative disputes

 A student may commence the grievance process at any time while they are enrolled as a student, but all complaints must be brought to the attention of the College within a reasonable period of time from the date of the dispute in question.
-The length of time that may be reasonable will vary with the nature of the dispute but, as a general rule, a complaint brought to the attention of the College within two weeks of the dispute will be considered to have been raised within a reasonable period of time.
+The length of time that may be reasonable will vary with the nature of the dispute but, as a general rule, a complaint brought to the attention of the College within one week of the dispute will be considered to have been raised within a reasonable period of time.
 The College reserves the right to dismiss complaints that are not raised within a reasonable period of time.

-A student should file a grievance (academic or non-academic) online using the 'Student Grievance Report Form' by visiting https://mariacollege.edu/studentincident-reporting-forms.
+A student should file a grievance (academic/non-integrity policy or administrative) online using the 'Student Grievance Report Form' by visiting https://mariacollege.edu/studentincident-reporting-forms.